sbslee/fuc/docs/cli.rst

    # Compute read depth from SAM/BAM/CRAM files. #
    ###############################################

-   Input files must be specified with either '--bam' or '--fn'.
+   Input alignment files must be specified with either '--bam' or '--fn', but it's an error to use both.

    By default, the command will count all reads within the alignment file.
-Use '--bed' or '--region' to specify target regions.
-When you do this, pay attention to the 'chr' string in contig names (e.g. 'chr1' vs. '1').
+You can specify target region(s) with either '--bed' or '--region', but not both.
+When you do this, pay close attention to the 'chr' string in contig names (e.g. 'chr1' vs. '1').

    Usage examples:
      $ fuc bam-depth --bam 1.bam 2.bam --bed in.bed > out.tsv